 The scepter stars from top to bottom:

 helped them to understand Jacob’s prophecy.
-Balaam said, "I see him, but
+Balaam said, "I see him,

-not now; I behold him, but not near.
+but not now; I behold him, but not near.
 A star will come out of

 Jacob; a scepter will rise out of

-The Magi recognized the ‘sign’ in the heavens
+The magi recognized the ‘sign’ in the heavens

 announced a king of the Jews, but why did they journey to ‘worship’ this king?

-Why did the Magi come to
+Why did the magi come to

-In the two views of the morning star cited by the Magi, Venus rises less than 3 degrees before the sun, but Venus has an ecliptical latitude over 9.5 degrees.
-Better conditions than Curtis experienced when he was able to view Venus during the day.
+In the two heliacal rising views of the bright morning star cited by the magi, Venus rises less than 3 degrees before the sun, but Venus had an ecliptic latitude (horizontal separation from the sun) over 9.5 degrees.
+Better conditions than Curtis experienced when he said anyone with normal vision was able to view Venus throughout the day.
 For Venus to be seen, one must have excellent visibility, but God who put the planets in orbit, controlled the weather.

 When Venus rose over